-As contractors prepare for another year, knowing how they stack up against others in the industry is a valuable tool in evaluating whether existing operations—and the processes that drive them—are all they can be.
+As contractors prepare for future growth, knowing how they stack up against others in the industry is a valuable tool in evaluating whether existing operations—and the processes that drive them—are all they can be.

 Among the liquidity ratios, one of the most important is current ratio, which indicates the extent to which current assets are available to satisfy current liabilities.
 The ratio is usually stated in terms of absolute value, i.e., 2-to-1 or simply 2.1.
 Generally, a minimum current ratio is 1, which indicates that current assets at least equal current liabilities.

-In the CFMA study, the average current ratio for all construction companies in the nation was 1.4.
-For companies with revenue under $50 million the figure is 1.6, and for companies of $50 million or more the figure is 1.4.
-In the Southwest, the percentage is 1.2, while in the Southeast it is 1.4 and in the Northeast it is 1.3.
+In the CFMA study, the average current ratio for all construction companies in the nation was 1.5.
+For companies with revenue under $50 million the figure is 1.8, and for companies of $50 million or more the figure is 1.43.
+In the Southwest and Southeast, the percentage is 1.6, while in the Northeast it is 1.4.

-Regarding days of cash, or how long a construction company could operate solely on its existing cash, the report says the average in 2015 was 19.7 days.
-In the Southwest, the figure was 21.2 days, which falls in the middle among all regions surveyed.
+Regarding days of cash, or how long a construction company could operate solely on its existing cash, the report says the average in 2020 was 21.4 days.
+In the Southwest, the figure was 27.0 days, which is at least 3 days more than any other region surveyed.

 For all contractors, working capital is the all-important basis of liquidity.
 The CFMA survey includes a category for working capital turnover.
 This ratio is a product of total revenues divided by working capital (the net of current assets minus liabilities) and indicates the amount of revenue being generated by the available working capital.
 A ratio exceeding 30 may indicate a need for additional working capital to support future revenues.

 Among contractors who have annual revenues of $50 million or less, the average working capital turnover in 2020 was 6.8, and for companies with revenues above $50 million it was 13.6, according to the survey.